CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 First, the first level should briefly and concisely formulate the general security objectives and the security strategy in an information security guideline (see ISMS.1.M3, Guidance on Information Security).
 The strategy contains no technical details and is approved by the management.
 At the next level, basic technical safety requirements should be derived.

-The general security concept includes documents that describe various aspects of information security (eg a policy on internet usage or an anti-virus concept), without going into specific products.
+The general security concept includes documents that describe various aspects of information security (eg a policy on internet usage or an anti-virus concept), without going into concrete products.
 The third level describes technical details, concrete measures and product-specific settings.
 It contains many documents that are regularly changed and typically only read by the appropriate experts.

 The following figure shows the structure described here graphically.